trussworks/trussels-guide/README.md

 The source for https://guide.truss.works

+## How to make a change

+The Trussel's Guide is important documentation and needs to be correct.
+Anybody from Truss should feel free to submit a pull request to change the guide.
+We use the `CODEOWNERS` file to keep track of who should review and merge PRs.

 ## Architecture

 The guide is hosted on Github Pages.
 DNS is managed via the Truss AWS account.
 Merges to `master` deploy in a couple of minutes.